The Benefits of Constraints

 Intention.
-Have a clear, ummixed, and as-specific-as-useful goal or destination.
+Have a clear, unmixed, and as-specific-as-useful goal or destination.

 Awareness.
 Be aware of where you’ll fall down, where you’ll shine, and where you’re likely to bail on the project.

 Boundaries.
-Establish expectations, structures, and space that support your goals.
+Establish expectations, structures, and spaces that support your goals.
 Turn someday, someone into a specific day, person, and time.

 Courage.
 Be courageous enough to commit more fully to fewer projects.
 We often don’t focus our resources on fewer goals and projects because we’re not sure that we’ll be successful with those projects and thus want to hedge our bets.
 The result is that we invest too little into projects to make them successful and we’re perennially scattered.

 Discipline.
 Stick with the plan when random and seemingly unlimited distractions inevitably appear.

 We often think we're too constrained to be able to start or finish the stuff that matters.
 It's more likely that it's the opposite: we're not constrained enough to start or finish (only) the stuff that matters.
 If you want to learn more about how to start finishing, pick up my book of the same name and go from idea to done.